pywood21/holz_202209/Manscriput/manuscript.md

 Wood is a natural cellular material, it has complex structure with different cell types (anatomical features) acting together to serve the needs of living tree [1].
 Also, as an anisotropic material,  wood has excellent mechanical properties parallel to the grain ( longitudinal direction), while its mechanical properties perpendicular to the grain (transverse direction) are relatively weak [2] and varied among different wood species with relation to their unique anatomical features [1].

-Also, as a construction materials, human tried to use it for making building considering its anatomical structure.
-For example, a traditional roofing method called kokerabuki in japan......
+From ancient time, human started to use wood as a construction materials for building civilization considering the structure of wood.
+For instance, a traditional roofing method called kokerabuki in Japanese.

 To completely unveil the relationship between anatomical features and mechanical behavior of wood, the quantitative and accurate analysis of local deformation of anatomical features during the mechanical test is an important subject.
 Up to now, wood scientists developed several approaches from two perspectives for understanding how anatomical features affect the mechanical behavior of wood in transverse direction.